mubarakb/Olympics_EDA_Vis/README.md

 The next tab brings you to a graph that shows a country's medal count over the past ten summer Olympic games.
 You select a country from the dropdown menu.
 By hovering over the data points, you can see the country's medal count next to the mean medal count for that Olympic game.
-Note that the mean medal count automatically excludes any country with zero medals that year.
+Note that the mean medal count automatically excludes any country with zero medals that year, since there were are many countries that don't make the podium.

 ![alt text](https://github.com/mubarakb/Olympics_EDA_Vis/blob/master/Screen%20Shot%202019-03-03%20at%206.16.43%20PM.png)